 Being the only Jew, Black kid, Spanish kid, fat kid, short kid or whatever different kind of kid in a school full of people who don’t like you.
 Getting through it and out the other side.
 Being the only one who used big words and read books when everyone else was watching American Bandstand.
 Being the klutz who couldn’t do those dances and never had the right clothing or hairdo.

 Then, finally, getting to college and discovering the weirdos and rejects from high school were now the cool people to know.
 Magically, we were suddenly part of the “in crowd.”
 Metamorphoses.
 No longer were we outsiders.
 What had made us misfits were now the qualities that made us popular.
 And eventually, successful.

 The fifties and early sixties were not idyllic.
 Especially if you weren’t middle class, white and Christian.
 Yet it was a great time to be a kid.
 Not because we had more stuff, but because we had more freedom.
 We had time to play, time to dream.
 Whatever we lacked in “things,” we made up for by having far fewer rules.
 We were encouraged to use our imagination.
 We didn’t have video games, cable TV, cell phones and computers.
 Many of us felt lucky to have one crappy black and white television with rabbit ears that barely got a signal.

 We learned to survive and cope, and simultaneously, learned to achieve.
 We weren’t scared to try.
 We screwed up enough to know if it didn’t work out, we’d get up, dust ourselves off and try again.

 When we got out into the world, for at least a couple of decades, we had a blast.

-Here’s to us as we move past middle age into the laughingly so-called golden years.
+Here’s to us as we limp past middle age into the laughingly so-called golden years.
 We really had great lives.
 We’re still having them.